Ayşe Hümaşah Sultan: Political affairs

 the Ragusans.
 In 1591, she proposed to pay the expenses of one hundred galleys for six months, if her son-in-law Çiğalazade Sinan Pasha was made Kapudan Pasha.
 According to the French ambassador Jacques de Germigny, Ayşe Hümaşah formed a political faction with Safiye Sultan to oppose Nurbanu Sultan and her allies.

-She inherited a large amount of money from her mother Mihrimah: she was most likely richer than the Sultan himself, and left him, at her death, an inheritance richer than the treasury of the State.
+She inherited a large sum of money from her mother Mihrimah: she was most likely richer than the Sultan himself, and left him, at her death, an inheritance richer than the treasury of the State.

-Last years
+Last years and death

 In 1595, Ayşe Hümaşah Sultan made the Hajj pilgrimage to Mecca.
 In 1598, she commissioned a fountain in Üsküdar.

-Possibly, she died in 1598 and was buried in the complex of Aziz Mahmud Hudayi, Üsküdar; but, as it is stated in another source, she saw the ascension to the throne of Sultan Ahmed I and was still alive in 1604: according to the harem payment registers, in that year she is registered as the widow of her second husband Feridun Ahmed Bey (even if she married three times) and received 150 aspers a day, and was listed immediately below Safiye Sultan (3000 aspers), Handan Sultan (1000 aspers), the daughters of Safiye Sultan (400 aspers), and Gevherhan Sultan (350 aspers).
+Possibly, she died in 1604 and was buried in the complex of Aziz Mahmud Hudayi, Üsküdar; but, as it is stated in another source, she saw the ascension to the throne of Sultan Ahmed I and was still alive in 1604: according to the harem payment registers, in that year she is registered as the widow of her second husband Feridun Ahmed Bey (even if she married three times) and received 150 aspers a day, and was listed immediately below Safiye Sultan (3000 aspers), Handan Sultan (1000 aspers), the daughters of Safiye Sultan (400 aspers), and Gevherhan Sultan (350 aspers).